Onyx-Protocol/Onyx/docs/protocol/specifications/validation.md

 1. Test that the [transaction is well-formed](#check-transaction-is-well-formed); if not, halt and return false.
 2. If the block version in the blockchain state is 1:
     1. Test that transaction version equals 1.
 If it is not, halt and return false.
+3. If the block version in the blockchain state is 2:
+    1. Test that transaction version equals 1 or 2.
+If it is not, halt and return false.
-3. If the transaction minimum time is greater than zero:
+4. If the transaction minimum time is greater than zero:
     1. Test that the timestamp of the blockchain state is greater than or equal to the transaction minimum time; if not, halt and return false.
-4. If the transaction maximum time is greater than zero:
+5. If the transaction maximum time is greater than zero:
     1. Test that the timestamp of the blockchain state is less than or equal to the transaction maximum time; if not, halt and return false.
-5. If all inputs in transaction are [issuance with asset version 1](data.md#asset-version-1-issuance-commitment), test if at least one of them has a non-empty nonce.
-If all have empty nonces, halt and return false.
-    * Note: this means that transaction uniqueness is guaranteed not only by spending inputs and issuance inputs with non-empty nonce, but also by future inputs of unknown asset versions.
-The future asset versions will provide rules enforcing transaction uniqueness.
-6. For each [issuance input with asset version 1](data.md#asset-version-1-issuance-commitment) and a non-empty nonce, test the following conditions.
+6. For each issuance input with asset version [1](data.md#asset-version-1-issuance-commitment) or [2](data.md#asset-version-1-issuance-commitment) and a non-empty nonce, test the following conditions.
 If any condition is not satisfied, halt and return false:
     1. Both transaction minimum and maximum timestamps are not zero.
     2. State’s timestamp is greater or equal to the transaction minimum timestamp.
     3. State’s timestamp is less or equal to the transaction maximum timestamp.
     4. Input’s [issuance hash](data.md#issuance-hash) does not appear in the state’s issuance memory.
-7. For every input in the transaction with asset version equal 1, [validate that input](#validate-transaction-input) with respect to the blockchain state; if invalid, halt and return false.
+7. For every input in the transaction with asset version equal 1, [validate that input](#validate-transaction-input-1) with respect to the blockchain state; if invalid, halt and return false.
+8. For every input in the transaction with asset version equal 2, [validate that input](#validate-transaction-input-2) with respect to the blockchain state; if invalid, halt and return false.
-8. Return true.
+9. Return true.

-### Validate transaction input
+### Validate transaction input version 1

 **Inputs:**